Customizing your Nikon Z 9 settings will enable you to get the highest performance out of this flagship mirrorless camera.

 I'm sure that I'll add to the My Menu items, but these are the first couple items that I've added.
 The new Nikon Starlight View is quite interesting — it seems to preserve highlights, but boost the shadows and midtones visibly in the display/EVF.
 It is almost like a live view mode of high D-Lighting activation.
 In addition, the Z 9 has increased sensitivity in even lower light in this mode.
 While I'm not yet sure if this mode is super useful for action, I can see the need to access it quickly.

 There you have it.
-These are some of the very setting and customizations I've made to the Z 9, which setup up the camera in my preferred way of use.
+These are the customizations I've made to the Nikon Z 9 settings, which setup up the camera in my preferred way of use.
 Many of the buttons and controls share a very similar layout to the Nikon Z 7 and Z 7II that I've been using for the last several years exclusively, so the above settings give me that baseline and now even more customization options.

 I'm sure that I'll continue to tweak the custom button assignments and to explore the new features of the Z 9.
-If you're setting up your own Nikon Z 9, I hope the above helps!
+If you're configuring your own Nikon Z 9 settings, I hope the above helps!